bzon/jenkinsGitlabDevopsTutorial/README.md

 ## Jenkins Slave Setup

 In this guide, we are going to create a Jenkins slave to run our build instead of running builds in the `Master` server.
+Some also prefer to call the Jenkins slave a `Jenkins node` or a `Jenkins agent`.

 We are going to use a Linux server and bootsrap it via `SSH` protocol.
 The requirement is an ssh `private key` to be added as a Jenkins credential.

+__NOTE__:
+Before proceeding:
+- Ensure that `docker` and `git` is installed in the Linux server.
+- Ensure that you have a user with an `ssh key` that can access the Linux server.
+Follow this [comprehensive guide](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) to learn how ssh key works and how it can be created.

+In the below example, I'm using an AWS EC2 linux server and AWS lets you create and download an ssh private key for your `ec2-user`.

 Create a `Credential` with Kind `SSH Username with private key`.

+- `Username`, is the user that can access the Linux server.
+- `Private Key`, choose `Enter directly` and copy then paste the content of the `Username`'s ssh `private key`.

 ![](./img/jenkins_create_ssh_cred.png)